oktayaa/oktayaa.github.io/_posts/2020-03-28-containerception.md

 published: true
 ---

 >*Various virtualization and container technologies nest within each other very well and provide different levels of isolation.
-Here's one example from my server*
+Here's one example from my server.*

 The main machine is not virtual at all.
-It's a pretty beefy dedicated server or if we're being hip, `bare-metal`.
+It's a pretty beefy dedicated server or if we're being hip, `bare-metal

 ```
 [oktay@kvm ~]$ uname -a
 Linux kvm.DOMAIN.com 3.10.0-1062.18.1.el7.x86_64 #1 SMP Tue Mar 17 23:49:17 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux
 ```

 I am running `qemu-kvm` with `libvirt` on this machine.

 ```
 [oktay@kvm ~]$ virsh list